 As with any modern marketing tactic put into play by brands today, there is a risk-reward component factor for targeted advertising businesses need to consider:

-- The risks: The most obvious one is turning off your audience by over-personalizing — that is, serving up ads that up the “creepy” factor for them.
-Aside from that, there’s also the legal and ethical element of potentially (and unintentionally) delivering ads to individuals whose consent you don’t have regarding data collection and implementation in marketing activities like ads.
-Simply put, this can open up a can of worms for your organization and lead to hefty fines.
+- The risks: The most obvious one is turning off your audience by over-personalizing.
+That is, serving up ads that up the “creepy” factor for them.
+Aside from that, there’s also the legal and ethical element of potentially (and unintentionally) delivering ads to individuals whose consent you don’t have.
+Simply put, using these individuals’ sensitive information and data to serve ads they’ve ‘opted out’ of receiving can open up a can of worms for your brand and lead to hefty fines.

 - The rewards: On the flip side, there are clear pros to targeted ads, when implemented properly.
-Arguably the biggest (and most apparent) benefit is you can use browsing-history data associated with past website visitors to show ads to those individuals — known and unknown contacts alike — across social media channels, web browsers, and devices and increase your chances for conversion: contact to prospect, prospect to customer, customer to subscriber, and the like.
+Arguably the biggest (and most apparent) benefit is you can use browsing-history and general engagement data associated with past website visitors and other contacts to show ads to those individuals — known and unknown contacts alike — across social media, web browsers, and devices.
+In turn, you can increase your chances for conversions — notably ‘prospect-to-customer.’

 It’s a fine line between executing targeted advertising in a lawful, principled manner that helps you meet your many lofty marketing goals that carefully considers consumers’ privacy and delivering targeted ads that cross the line and lead to audience mistrust.

-“There is a stark difference between targeting consumers who are eagerly sharing their information for so-called relevance and targeting those who have given up, and who may not even understand how, exactly, their data is being collected and interpreted,” New York Times Business Reporter Sapna Maheshwari recently wrote.
+“There is a stark difference between targeting consumers who are eagerly sharing their information for so-called relevance and targeting those who have given up, and who may not even understand how, exactly, their data is being collected and interpreted.”

 Ideally, you regularly deliver targeted ads on Facebook, Google, and other online avenues based on audience interests (more on this shortly) to contacts in a careful manner they enjoy (or, at least, don’t mind) seeing and that doesn’t “intrude” on their privacy.

-In a worst-case scenario, you employ over-the-top advertising that constantly serves a barrage of ads that ceaselessly stalk your target customers digitally — and annoy them to the point they set up ad blockers to evade your messaging (or opt out of it altogether).
+In a worst-case scenario, you employ over-the-top advertising that constantly serves a barrage of ads that essentially stalk your target customers digitally.
+Ones that annoy them to the point they set up ad blockers to evade your messaging (or opt out of it altogether).

 It’s the former avenue that will lead to the targeted advertising ROI for which you (and your CMO) aspire.
 And your best bet to realize this sizable, always-improving marketing ROI for your targeted ads is to leverage your leads’ and customers’ behavioral data.